Policies and Procedures

 ARRIVAL TO SCHOOL

-Only students enrolled in before care are to arrive at school prior to 7:35am, as there are no provisions for supervision of students outside of child care until that time.
+Only students enrolled in before care are to arrive at school prior to 7:40am, as there are no provisions for supervision of students outside of child care until that time.
 All transportation changes must be submitted in writing by the parent/guardian.

-Bikers: Students riding bikes to school are required to wear a helmet and bring a lock and chain to secure their bike at the bike rack.
+Bikers: Students riding bikes to school are encouraged to wear a helmet and bring a lock and chain to secure their bike at the bike rack.
 Bikes are to be walked in around the car loop or on the walkway off Independence to the ramp in front of K hall.
 Bikers arriving from Independence will enter through the 4th grade hall doors.
 No one should be walking or riding bikes in the parking lot.
 Habitual rule violations will result in disciplinary action.

-Bus Riders: Pre-kindergarten-6th grade students will arrive in the bus loop and be dismissed from the bus at 7:35am.
+Bus Riders: Pre-kindergarten-6th grade students will arrive in the bus loop and be dismissed from the bus at 7:40am.

 Under no circumstances should students be dropped off in any parking lot.
 The bus ramp and car loop are off limits to parked cars.
 Please remain in your car for a teacher to receive your child.